 top of page

-Do you wish to increase access to healthcare and build stronger local healthcare systems across Santa Cruz County and neighboring counties?
-Do you aspire to be part of a dynamic team focused on generating enduring, sustainable, and equitable outcomes related to substance use along the Central Coastal Region?
-If so, apply for the Program Manager role that has opened at the Health Improvement Partnership of Santa Cruz County (HIP)!
+Do you wish to work for an organization focused on increasing access to healthcare and building stronger local healthcare systems across Santa Cruz County and neighboring counties?
+Do you aspire to be part of a dynamic team focused on generating enduring, sustainable, and equitable outcomes in Santa Cruz County?
+If so, apply for the Operations Coordinator role at the Health Improvement Partnership of Santa Cruz County (HIP)!

 Qualifications: